Short RPGs for fun and profit

 Shiren the Wanderer is the video game equivalent of Candide.
 Think of something that can go wrong and it will, but not in the normal “I locked my keys in my car” kind of way.
 Like its literary inspiration, things don’t just not work out, they go absurdly wrong.
 As in “I locked my tiger in my car but forgot to unstrap my newborn child from the baby seat” wrong.

 Shiren meets so many untimely deaths so often that it seems the game is mocking you.
 The most ridiculous deaths at least allow you to join in the laughter.
 For example, on the last level of the game a minotaur picked me up and threw me into a corner, then proceeded to pick up and hurl another minotaur at my head, followed by an undead mage, followed by the final boss itself.
-Had the mage not already sealed my ability to use items I may have stood a chance, but in the state I was in all I could do was wait for each of these enemies to take turns pummeling me. → Did I do that?
+Had the mage not already sealed my ability to use items I may have stood a chance, but in the state I was in all I could do was wait for each of these enemies to take turns pummeling me. → All the lonely gamers, where do they all belong?

 Review – Opoona